louisdh/panelkit/README.md

 ## About
 PanelKit is a UI framework that enables panels on iOS.
-A panel can presented in the following ways:
+A panel can be presented in the following ways:

 * Modally
 * As a popover